-When you’re a student or new occupational therapist practicing on your own, it can be hard to decide which Basic Activities of Daily Living (BADL) geriatric assessment tool to use to track your patient’s self-care progress.
-There are so many to choose from, so it can be overwhelming trying to comb Google trying to figure out which assessments will be best for your patients.
+When you’re a student or new occupational therapist practicing on your own, it can be hard to decide which Basic Activities of Daily Living (BADL) occupational therapy assessments to use in order to track your patient’s self-care progress.
+There are so many to choose from, so it can be overwhelming trying to comb Google trying to figure out which OT assessments will be best for your patients.

-Choosing the appropriate BADL geriatric evaluation is important to show that our treatments are objective and measurable (how many times have you heard that in school?).
-This shows the payers (like Medicare and other health insurance companies) that the individual is benefiting from your OT services as evidenced by their progress.
+Choosing the appropriate OT assessment is important to show that our treatments are objective and measurable (how many times have you heard that in school?).
+This shows the payers (like Medicare and other health insurance companies) that the individual is benefiting from your OT services as evidenced by their progress and it helps you write more client centered and objective goals (check out the ebook: Occupational Therapy Goal Writing, Objective Measures + Goals Bank (for adults!) for more details on how to use occupational therapy assessments to write amazing goals!)

-So which geriatric assessment tool should you choose?
+So which geriatric occupational therapy assessment tool should you choose?

 The FIM is widely used in pretty much all acute inpatient rehab facilities and acute care units among all disciplines (OT, PT, SLP, and nursing) with different domains for each discipline.
 The objective of the Occupational Therapy portion of the FIM is to measure your patient’s burden of care with self care and functional mobility at evaluation, during weekly progress notes, and at discharge.